turbo-lab/android-beacon-mqtt/README.md

 The log screen shows last 1k lines.
 It helps you with debugging of interaction.
 You can clear journal by pressing clear button.

 # Limitations
-* Only iBeacon is supported
+* Only iBeacon is supported now
 * Just 4 beacons can be added
-* No autofind beacons feature
 * You shouldn't have overlapped beacons

 # Known issues